HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/SystemReportForCompare.md

 Refer to the following steps to generate the `.cfg` file to be be used as input in generating the IBM WAS report.
 On a clustered environment, this only needs to be done on the Deployment Manager (`Dmgr`).

 !!!note
+    - These steps must be done on the HCL DX server-side.
-    Repeat these steps on additional servers if you wish to compare their settings.
+    - Repeat these steps on additional servers if you wish to compare their settings.

 1. Download latest release of the [WebSphere Application Server Configuration Comparison Tool](https://github.com/IBM/websphere-cct/releases){target="_blank"} (for example, `cct-YYYYMMDD.tar.gz`).